Kansas Deaf-Blind Equipment Distribution Project (iCan Connect)

 - A man who has lost sight and hearing as a result of aging and wants to email and Facebook to reconnect with friends and family.

 Any individual who meets the definition of deaf-blindness in the HKNC Act and has an income that does not exceed 400% of the federal poverty level can qualify to receive advanced communications and information services equipment.
+The program ncludes the equipment needed to make telecommunications, advanced communications, and the Internet accessible to low-income individuals who have both significant vision loss and significant hearing loss.

 Verification of disability